hyperledger/fabric/docs/source/questions.rst

 remain unanswered.
 For any technical questions relating to Hyperledger Fabric not answered here, please use
 `StackOverflow <https://stackoverflow.com/questions/tagged/hyperledger-fabric>`__.
-Another approach to getting your questions answered to send an email to the `mailing list <https://lists.hyperledger.org/mailman/listinfo/hyperledger-fabric>`__ (hyperledger-fabric@lists.hyperledger.org), or ask your questions on
+Another approach to getting your questions answered is to send an email to the `mailing list <https://lists.hyperledger.org/mailman/listinfo/hyperledger-fabric>`__ (hyperledger-fabric@lists.hyperledger.org), or ask your questions on